All it took was a left turn to send Sara Somers into bankruptcy.

 What is state minimum car insurance?

 Every state has its own laws and legal minimum requirements when it comes to car insurance.
-It’s mandatory in some and not required in others.
+It’s mandatory in some and not in others.

 Technically, you’re only legally required to carry the bare minimum car insurance for the state you live in.